 A contiguous allocation that is not an Inner contiguous allocation is an Outer contiguous allocation

-For intra-band non-contiguous carrier aggregation the allowed Maximum Power Reduction (MPR) for the maximum output power in Table 6.2A.1.0.4-1 with non-contiguous RB allocation is specified in Table 6.2A.2.0.4-2 for UE power class 3 CA bandwidth classes B and C.
+For intra-band non-contiguous carrier aggregation the allowed Maximum Power Reduction (MPR) for the maximum output power in Table 6.2A.1.0.4-1 with non-contiguous RB allocation is specified in Table 6.2A.2.0.4-2 for UE power class 3 CA bandwidth classes B and C. The MPR with non-contiguous RB allocation is specified in Table 6.2A.2.1-3 for power class 2 CA bandwidth classes B and C when the signalling is absent for dualPA-Architecture IE, and for power class 2 CA bandwidth classe C when the signalling is indicated for dualPA-Architecture IE. The MPR with non-contiguous RB allocation is specified in Table 6.2A.2.1-4 for power class 2 CA bandwidth classes B and C with TxD supported.